 With popularity and demand in the 18th century, the toxic drink gained popularity and slowly created a niche for itself.

 Now, Sparkling wine holds a large market for itself and has become a part of grand celebrations.

 How is it made?

-Preparation of Sparkling wine is similar to that of the regular wine, the only difference being sparkling wine being fermented twice.
+Preparation of Sparkling wine is similar to that of the regular white wine, the only difference being sparkling wine being fermented twice.

 To make the best sparkling wine, winemakers pick the grapes when their acid levels are high; this helps to retain the taste of fruit intact.

 The fizzy little bubbles make the sparkling wine different from other wines, and this is added only during the second round of fermentation of wine.
 Sparkling wine can be fermented in two different ways:

 During this process, the wine is sealed in a bottle with sugar and yeast added to bring out its fizz formation.
 The traditional method is also known as methode champenoise or method classique.
 The traditional fermenting method is widely used and famous with winemakers such as Champagne, Crement, Cava, and many other producers.

 In the Tank method, the fermentation takes place in a large steel tank, where a large amount of wine is fermented together with sugar and yeast added to form a large number of bubbles.
 Tank fermentation is also known as the Charmat or Metodo Italiano.
 Most Italian winemakers employ this method of fermentation, and a famous brand that uses this method is Prosseco

 Types of sparkling wine: